openhab/openhab-addons/bundles/org.openhab.binding.mqtt.generic/xtend_examples.md

+# Xtend Examples

 ## Examples

 Have a look at the following textual examples.

 ### A broker Thing with a Generic MQTT Thing and a few channels

 demo1.things: